-- a.
+a.
 Reasonable Indication of Need for Services.
 In order for an individual to be determined to need waiver services, an individual must require: (a) the provision of at least one waiver service, as documented in the service plan, and (b) the provision of waiver services at least monthly or, if the need for services is less than monthly, the participant requires regular monthly monitoring which must be documented in the service plan.
-Specify the state's policies concerning the reasonable indication of the need for services: - i.
-Minimum number of services.
+Specify the state's policies concerning the reasonable indication of the need for services:

-The minimum number of wai ver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.
-Frequency of services.
-The state requires (select one):

-The provision of waiver services at least monthly

-Monthly monitoring of the individual when services are furnished on a less than monthly basis

-If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-Individuals determined to need waiver services must require the following:

-- 1. Provision of at least one waiver service, excluding Supports Coordination. - 2.
+i.
+Mi nimum number of services. e minimum number of waiver services (one or more) that an individual must require in order to be determine ed waiver services is: 1 ii.
+Fre equency of services.
+The state requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the state also requires a minimum frequency for the provision of waiver services other than monthly (e.g quarterly), specify the frequency: Individuals determined to need waiver services must require the following: Provision of at least one waiver service, excluding Supports Coordination.
 Waiver services provided 2 times per year at minimum.

-Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix D-2-a of this waiver.

-b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-Directly by the Medicaid agency

-By the operating agency specified in Appendix A

-By a government agency under contract with the Medicaid agency.
+Monitoring of participants requirements conducted by Supports Coordination can be found in Appendix D a of this waiver. sility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are ( select one ): Direct tly by the Medicaid agency By the e operating agency specified in Appendix A By a g government agency under contract with the Medicaid agency.
+Specij fy the entity: Other Specij fy:

-Specify the entity:

-cation for 1915(c) HCBS Waiver: PA.1486.R01.01 - Nov 01, 2023 Page 52 of 4 Other Specify: .
-Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(of educational/professional qualifications of individuals who perform the initial evaluation applicants: · · · · · · · · · · · · · · · · · · · The AE is responsible to have a Qualified Developmental Disability Professional (QDI evaluations and reevaluations.
-DP) performing level of care The QDDP must have one of the following: • A master's degree or higher level of education from an accredited college or universit working directly with persons with developmental disabilities; ty and one year of work experier A bachelor's degree from an accredited college or university and two years work expersions with developmental disabilities; or erience working directly with • An associate's degree or 60 credit hours from an accredited college or university and working directly with persons with developmental disabilities. four years work experience The AE is responsible to ensure that no conflict of interest exists in the level of care ev aluation/reevaluation process.
-AEs may contract with another agency or independent QDDP who meets the criteria at pove to obtain a ODDP d.
-Level of Care Criteria.
-Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the state's level of care instrument/tool.
-Specify the level of care instrument/tool that is employed.
-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.
+c.
+Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants:

+The AE is responsible to have a Qualified Developmental Disability Professional (QDDP) performing level of care evaluations and reevaluations.

+The QDDP must have one of the following:

+- A master's degree or higher level of education from an accredited college or university and one year of work experience working directly with persons with developmental disabilities; - A bachelor's degree from an accredited college or university and two years work experience working directly with persons with developmental disabilities; or - An associate's degree or 60 credit hours from an accredited college or university and four years work experience working directly with persons with developmental disabilities.

+The AE is responsible to ensure that no conflict of interest exists in the level of care evaluation/reevaluation process.

-certification of need for an ICF/ID or ICF/ORC level of care in order to ensure a conflict-free determination.
+AEs may contract with another agency or independent QDDP who meets the criteria above to obtain a QDDP certification of need for an ICF/ID or ICF/ORC level of care in order to ensure a conflict-free determination.